forrestgoryl/sunflower-bee/README.md

 <!-- Title -->
 # Sunflower Bee!
-A web application housing an image detection engine.
+## A web application housing an image detection engine.

 <!-- Intro -->
 ### Have you ever wondered if your picture had a sunflower in it?
 Well, look no further!
-This
-### web application can tell you!
+This web application can tell you!

-### Sunflower Bee is a flask-based web application that accepts pictures and then detects whether
-### that picture had a sunflower in it or not.
-This project was meant as a practice project to teach
+### Sunflower Bee is a flask-based web application that accepts pictures and then detects whether that picture had a sunflower in it or not.
+It then shows the picture and the result of the detection to the user.
-### myself about neural networks.

 <!-- Video -->
 Video walkthrough of the project coming soon!